gitpamok/doc-analysis-using-LLMs/README.md

 "
   pip install -r requirements.txt
 "
-- Now , execute this command in the terminal to interact with this project " streamlit run gui.py
+- Now, execute this command in the terminal to interact with this project " streamlit run gui.py
 "